nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 1a2.
 CohortConnect prompts for new filename.
   * 1a3.
 User enters new filename.
   * Steps 1a1-1a3 are repeated until the filename received is valid.

+**Use Case 20: Opening a contact's GitHub**

+MSS

+1. User navigates to the contact using Find (UC8-11) and / or Show command (UC12-15).
+2. User clicks on the contact's GitHub username, or enters the command to open GitHub page.
+3. The contact's GitHub profile is shown in a new browser.

+   Use case ends.

+Extensions

+* 2a.
+The contact list is empty and the user enters the GitHub command.
+  * 2a1.
+CohortConnect shows an error message prompting the user to select a user.
+  Use case ends.

+* 2b.
+The contact list is empty and the user tries to click the GitHub username.
+  * 2b1.
+The contact details will be empty and there will be nothing for the user to click.
+  Use case ends.

+* 2c.
+The contact has an invalid GitHub username.
+  * 2c1.
+The browser shows GitHub's 404 page.
+  Use case ends.

+**Use Case 21: Opening a contact's Telegram**

+MSS

+1. User navigates to the contact using Find (UC8-11) and / or Show command (UC12-15).
+2. User clicks on the contact's Telegram username, or enters the command to open Telegram.
+3. The contact's Telegram profile is shown in a browser window, and redirected to the Telegram app if it is installed.

+   Use case ends.

+Extensions

+* 2a.
+The contact list is empty and the user enters the Telegram command.
+    * 2a1.
+CohortConnect shows an error message prompting the user to select a user.
+      Use case ends.

+* 2b.
+The contact list is empty and the user tries to click the Telegram username.
+    * 2b1.
+The contact details will be empty and there will be nothing for the user to click.
+      Use case ends.

+* 2c.
+The contact has an invalid Telegram username.
+    * 2c1.
+The invalid Telegram profile is shown in the browser window, and Telegram shows an error message when opening the profile in the Telegram application.
+      Use case ends.

 ### Non-Functional Requirements